vbwx/finddup/Manual.md

     finddup dir1 dir2

 To simply get a list of duplicates (without the corresponding original file), call `finddup -o dir1 dir2` instead.
-Provided that `dir2` contains files that are also present in `dir1`, this command will print the paths of the duplicated files in `dir2`.
+Provided that `dir2` contains copies of files from `dir1`, this command will print the paths of the duplicated files in `dir2`.

 ## Comparing Files